 Complex carbohydrates refer to sugars with a complex molecular structure of three or more parts.

-Foods rich in complex carbohydrates are derived from plants and include whole grains, wholemeal bread, cereals, oats, pasta, rice, potatoes, beans, apples, etc.
+They are found in plant foods like whole grains, wholemeal bread, cereals, oats, pasta, rice, potatoes, beans, and apples.

 These foods are rich in vitamins, minerals, and fiber vital to overall health and well-being.